The main attraction of the light display in Carlise city centre is this. Wise men visiting the new born King and Mary.

 It's hard for me to deal with 2 deaths since I've got here in Carlisle.
 But like I said it before, I will say it again, it is by the Grace of God that I can stand here and declare that God is good and still is.

+limited edition print, Flower Love.
+That print caused a bit of controversy amongst my mates.
+I think it was a piece that will contrast the other one, yet balance my living room.
+This one is yet to go up in price.
 The experience got me thinking about the story called 'The emperor's New Clothes'.
 Was everyone in the club really appreciate the music played by the group on the stage because they did not want to be classified as "stupid"?

 J also made a comment it was like watching a foreign art house movie without subtitles in the musical context.
 You suppose to work it out.